pulkitjaincs/WanderLust/README.md

 - **🏠 Full CRUD Operations**: Seamlessly Create, Read, Update, and Delete travel listings.
 - **🎨 Premium Custom Design**: Completely bespoke UI built with CSS Variables, Flexbox, and Grid (No Bootstrap).
 Features glassmorphism headers and responsive layouts.
-- **⚡ Enhanced UX**: Features Skeleton Loading states for a smoother, premium user experience during data fetch.
+- **⚡ Enhanced UX**: Features Skeleton Loading states and "Load More" pagination for a premium experience.
+- **🛡️ Robust Security**: Server-side input validation using Joi to prevent data corruption and injection attacks.
 - **🌗 Dark Mode Support**: Native dark mode with system preference detection and a manual toggle.
+- **🛡️ Error Handling**: React Error Boundaries to gracefully handle crashes and prevent white screens.
 - **⭐ Ratings & Sorting**: Sort listings by Price, Popularity, or Ratings interactively.
 - **⚛️ Modern Frontend**: Built with React and Vite for a lightning-fast, responsive user experience.
 - **📱 Responsive Design**: Fully responsive layout optimized for all device sizes.